akruszewski/gibl/manuscript/chapter3.md

 The next procedure will insert a transaction into the blockchain.
 It should:

 1. Mine a block
-1. Create a new utxo based on the processed transaction outputs, inputs and the current utxo
+1. Create a new utxo based on the processed transaction outputs, inputs, and the current utxo
 1. Generate a new list of blocks by adding the newly mined block
 1. Calculate the rewards based on the current utxo